Skip to main content

 • Positive results in HIV tests

-Impact of HIV and AIDS on fertility
+Impact of HIV and DS on fertility

 The early symptoms of HIV are very similar to the common flu or virus.
 Hence, many a time the early symptoms of HIV go unnoticed and untreated.
 This can make it adverse with time.
 Apart from attacking your immune system, did you know that HIV can also impact your fertility?